-So, if you want to make a truly pleasant Tequila Sunrise, read on.
+So, if you want to make a pleasant version of the Tequila Sunrise, read on.

 The Tequila Sunrise as we drink it today is far from the historical original.
 It was mixed for the first time in the 1930s by a bartender called Gene Sulit.